MrMazzone/meeting-notes/README.md

 # Meeting Notes - AI Generated Meeting Summary App

-A Flutter desktop app for Linux that records audio from your microphone and Speaker, transcribes it, and generates AI-powered summaries using Anthropic Claude.
+A Flutter desktop app for Linux that records audio from your microphone and speaker, transcribes it, and generates AI-powered summaries using Anthropic Claude.

 ## Features